 Kubernetes lets you create, deploy, manage, and scale application containers across one or more host clusters.

-Environments running Kubernetes consist of the following key components:
+In addition, Kubernetes environments have the following key components:

 A Kubernetes cluster has two main components—the control plane and data plane, machines used as compute resources.